Designing for Health: Improving Patients' Quality of Life with Great UX

 Patient support programs can help only if patients use them

-In recent years, pharmaceutical companies have created numerous patient support programs, also known as patient solutions, assistance, or service programs, designed to improve access, usage, and adherence to prescription drugs.
+In recent years, pharmaceutical companies have created numerous patient support programs, also known as patient solutions, assistance, or service programs, designed to improve access to healthcare services as well as usage and adherence to prescription drugs.
 In fact, pharma companies spend more than $5 billion on patient support programs every year.6

 The intent is appreciable, as the financial assistance combined with adherence intervention and clinical support can make a notable difference.
 However, according to a survey from Phreesia Life Sciences, only 3% of patients actually use these programs and only 8% have ever used support programs in their lifetime.7

-The problem is not that patients aren’t interested in patient support programs.
-The majority of 5,000 patients surveyed said that such programs would be at least a little helpful for them.7 But the results suggest that most patients either do not know about these programs or find them mediocre, at best.8
+The problem is not that patients aren't interested in patient support programs.
+The majority of 5,000 patients surveyed said that such programs would be at least a little helpful for them.7 But the results suggest that most patients either do not know about these programs or find them mediocre at best when it comes to patient experience.8

-Good UX is key to improving access and affordability of medication
+Good healthcare UX is key to improving access and affordability of medication

-So how can we approach the design of patient support portals to ensure that they provide value to the users?
+So how can we approach healthcare UX design, especially that of patient support portals, to ensure that they provide value to the users?
 Emma Wigdahl, UX Strategist & Researcher at Intechnic, points out that speaking with patients is key to understanding their needs:

-"It’s vital that we speak to the patients as we undertake each project to help us fully understand the problems that we are trying to solve on their behalf.
-By conducting interviews and doing usability tests, we discover what features are important to patients and find out what does and does not work for them.
-Our objective is to create a product that patients can easily use, find helpful, and will be more likely to engage with."
+"It’s vital that we speak to the patients as we undertake each healthcare UX project to help us fully understand the patient perspective and problems that we are trying to solve on their behalf.
+By conducting interviews, user research, and usability testing, we discover what features are important to patients and create user-centered solutions.
+Our objective is to create digital health products that patients can easily use, find helpful, and will be more likely to engage with."

-The main problem that we uncovered while interacting with patients during our research is just how difficult it is for them to understand the healthcare system, especially once you factor in all the medical jargon and the complexities of the insurance and the medical system.
+The main problem that we uncovered in healthcare UX while interacting with patients during our research is just how difficult it is for them to understand the healthcare system, especially once you factor in all the medical jargon and the complexities of the insurance.
 Lilie Pudnos, UX Strategist at Intechnic explains:

 The answers to these questions are often scattered and difficult to find.
 And because it is such a confusing and tangled web of different experiences, it's difficult for users to trust the healthcare system.
 Patients are often overwhelmed and reluctant to trust the advertisements, the branded sites, and even the insurance companies.

-Our main goal in every healthcare-related project is to create an empathetic experience for the user.
-When working on patient support programs, we want to show that pharma companies are on the patients’ side and striving to get them access to the medication and ensure that patients pay as little for it as possible for it.
+Our main goal in every healthcare UX project is to create an empathetic experience for the user.
+When working on patient support programs, we want to show that pharma and healthcare companies are on the patients' side and striving to get them access to the medication and ensure that patients pay as little for it as possible for it.

-Making the patient journey as simple as possible involves connecting the dots for the user, providing them with a step-by-step guidance in their journey, explaining the jargon, creating scannable sets of information, and offering resources and assistance every step of the way.”
+Improving patient centricity and making the patient journey as simple as possible involves connecting the dots for the user, providing them with step-by-step guidance in their journey, explaining the jargon, creating scannable sets of information, and offering resources and assistance every step of the way.”

-How do we create support programs that make patients and their caregivers feel guided and cared for, and build brand trust?
-It is all about empowering the patients to take control of their health and reassuring them that they are getting the best care possible.
-Here are some features that contribute to an empathetic and guided patient experience:
+How do we focus on healthcare UX design and create support program websites that make patients and their caregivers feel guided and cared for, and build brand trust?
+It is all about empowering the patients to make informed decisions and take control of their health as well as reassuring them that they are getting the best care possible.
+Here are some features that can elevate healthcare UX and contribute to an empathetic and guided patient experience:

-• Clearly explain the benefits of using the program
+- Clearly explain the benefits and the value of using the program

-With exceptional UX that focuses on the users’ needs, we can reinvent the experience that patients, caregivers, and HCPs have with patient support programs.
-Providing the level of empathy and guidance that patients need to navigate the complex world of healthcare will build trust, get them access to lifesaving medication, and even save lives.
+With innovative digital solutions and exceptional healthcare UX design that focuses on the users' needs, healthcare ux designers can reinvent the experience that patients, caregivers, and healthcare professionals have with patient support programs.
+Providing the level of empathy and guidance that patients need to navigate the complex world of healthcare will improve patient satisfaction, build trust, get them access to lifesaving medication, and even save lives.

 References